DASRA PHILANTHROPY FORUM

 The Power of Now:

-India’s development problems are complex and urgent, and contribute disproportionately to global development issues.
+Making the Case for Giving to India India’s development problems are complex and urgent, and contribute disproportionately to global development issues.
 Are funders adopting the kind of innovative, and impact-oriented strategies needed to create step-change impact?
 With the Power of Now: Making the Case for Giving to India Report, Dasra emphasizes the need and opportunity for a new kind of philanthropic investment in India.
 The session begins with a presentation of research insights, followed by a panel conversation with champions of giving to India.
-The panel will explore their giving journeys, including approaches that have helped accelerate their learning, overcome barriers, and leverage India’s philanthropic ecosystem.
+The panel will explore their giving journeys, including approaches that have helped accelerate their learning, overcome barriers, and leverage India’s philanthropic ecosystem. |

 Presentation: